Allies of World War II: Declaration by United Nations

 From this time, countries that adopted the declaration were considered allies.
-Mexico, the Philippines and Ethiopia adopted the declaration later in 1942, followed by Iraq, Brazil, Bolivia, Iran and Columbia in 1943, and Liberia in February 1944.
+Mexico, the Philippines and Ethiopia adopted the declaration later in 1942, followed by Iraq, Brazil, Bolivia, Iran and Colombia in 1943, and Liberia in February 1944.
 Following the liberation of France, the French provisional government signed the declaration on 26 December 1944 and France officially became one of the allied nations.
 Eleven nations adhered to the declaration in early 1945, when an allied victory over Germany was assured and the Big Four powers were preparing to invite signatories to the San Francisco Conference to prepare a charter for the new United Nations organization.